wp-plugins/easy-facebook-likebox/README.txt

 === Easy Facebook Like Box ===
 Contributors: sjaved
-Tags: facebook, facebook likebox, likebox, like box, facebook like box,  facebook like box widget,  facebook like box shortcode, shortcode,  facebook like box plugin, facebook like box wordpress plugin, plugin
+Tags: facebook, facebook likebox, likebox, like box, facebook like box,  facebook like box widget,  facebook like box shortcode, shortcode,  facebook like box plugin, facebook like box wordpress plugin, plugin, responsive facebook like box, responsive, facebook like box in 75 locales, facebook like box in 75 languages
 Donate link: http://jwebsol.com/?track=donate
 Requires at least: 3.3
 Tested up to: 3.9.1